Medicaid & CHIP

 - Some Medicaid programs pay for your care directly.
 Others use private insurance companies to provide Medicaid coverage.

 - In all states, CHIP provides low-cost health coverage to children in families that earn too much money to qualify for Medicaid.
-In some states, CHIP covers parents and pregnant women.
+In some states, CHIP covers pregnant people.

 - Each state works closely with its state Medicaid program.

-- In many cases, if you qualify for Medicaid your children will qualify for either Medicaid or CHIP.
+- In many cases, if you qualify for savings on a Marketplace plan, your children will qualify for either Medicaid or CHIP.

 - Learn more about CHIP.